PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   and progress planning;
 - `5e4e14d5` centralizes TFLite evaluation-path selection from returned direct artifacts;
-- the current checkpoint centralizes direct report and quantized-artifact validation and completion logging without changing messages or skip behavior.
+- `d7fb5969` centralizes direct report and quantized-artifact validation and completion logging without changing messages or skip behavior;
+- the current checkpoint makes the direct fast path the sole direct conversion owner and removes the unreachable TensorFlow-failure fallback and duplicate post-SavedModel direct serialization path.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain